nix-community/nixos-install-scripts/hosters/hetzner-cloud/README.md

     - Fork this repo and replace your SSH public key in the script.
 For exapmle, make a commit on a new branch.
     - Get the URL of the script you created (might look like `https://raw.github.com/YOUR_USER_NAME/nixos-install-scripts/YOUR_BRANCH_NAME/hosters/hetzner-cloud/nixos-install-hetzner-cloud.sh`).
     - Paste the following command into your console gui `curl -L YOUR_URL | sudo bash`.
+   This will install NixOS and turn the server off.
+4. In your server options on the Hetzner UI click on `Unmount`, and turn the server back on using the big power-switch button in the top right.
-4. on your own computer you can now ssh into the newly created machine.
+5. On your own computer you can now ssh into the newly created machine.

 # Troubleshooting